-- The assets of the subsidiary consist (directly or indirectly) of less than 50% of low taxed portfolio investments. - The subsidiary is subject to at least 10% corporate income tax on its profits on a Dutch basis.
+- The assets of the subsidiary consist (directly or indirectly) of less than 50% of low taxed portfolio investments. - The subsidiary is subject to at least 10% CIT on its profits on a Dutch basis.

 Fiscal investment institution.
-If a Dutch resident company qualifies as fiscal investment institution (fiscale beleggingsinstelling) (FBI), the applicable corporate income tax rate is 0%.
-A FBI is subject to the ordinary 15% dividend withholding tax.
+If a Dutch resident company qualifies as fiscal investment institution (fiscale beleggingsinstelling) (FBI), the applicable CIT rate is 0%.
+An FBI is subject to the ordinary 15% dividend withholding tax.
 However, a reduction of dividend withholding tax on profit distributions by the FBI may be granted where an applicable tax treaty applies.